scientific-dev/scientific-dev/README.md

 # Hey, so you found me!

-- 🔭 Currently updating my development website
+- 🔭 Currently working on Spotify-api.go
-- 🌱 Currently learning React and Vuejs
+- 🌱 Currently learning Golang
 - 📫 Join my [Discord Server](https://discord.gg/FrduEZd) and have some talk...
-- ⚡ Fact: Even though its simple web project but i use backend for it too using ejs
+- ⚡ Fact: My first ever language to learn was js then python
 - 🌐 You can check out my website [here](https://decimaldev.xyz)
 - 💻 My Development Organization: https://github.com/decimaldevteam